DecolleAnais/TennisScoringSystem/README.md

 - A match can be played in 1 VS 1 or 2 VS 2
 - When a set has a score 6-6, a tie break game is played instead of a advantage game
 - The server is announced, and the score of the server is displayed first
-- The winner is announced with the final score
+- The winner is announced with the final score (with the winner score first)
 - 3 display modes are available for the same score :
   - english : Fifteen-Love
   - numeric : 15-0